 In that context, at 2 or 3 percent Foreign Transaction Fee (FTF) is a sucker punch to any traveler who utilizes reward cards.
 Presumably, the FTF covers the cost of the bank performing a simple calculation to convert one currency to another.

 Since the invention of the computer, such calculations cost nothing.
 FTFs are scam, a charge sneaked in to your statement on the hope that you won’t notice it after you return from your vacation and won’t remember by the time you leave the country again.

 For the longest time, savvy card holders and regular travelers flocked to Capital One’s products, as they were the only major issuer with no FTF.
 Others found a few credit unions that offered FTF free cards.
 Two years ago, American Express inexplicably raised their FTF from 2% to 2.7% and more card holders became conscious of this rip off.

 Only recently has there been a trickle of new cards that omit the FTF in the hopes of gaining a loyal following from international travelers.
 For example, Chase bank dropped the FTF on their British Airways affiliated card.
 Clearly, this card is marketed towards individuals who travel internationally.
-Chase also dropped the FTF on two of their cards that are affiliated with hotel chains, the Priority Club card and the Hyatt credit card.
+Chase also dropped the FTF on two of their cards that are affiliated with hotel chains, like the Marriott Rewards Premier Credit Card and the Hyatt credit card.

 Citi Bank later announced they would end FTFs on their Thank You Premier and Thank You Prestige cards.
 Amex then dropped the fees on their otherwise expensive American Express Platinum and Centurion cards (better known as the American Express Centurion Black Card).
 This still leaves Capital One as the only bank with no FTFs on any of their cards across the board.